Last Updated on November 26, 2025

-Let Ocean State Job Lot take you through a process that will make things a bit easier for whomever you choose this Thanksgiving so that your turkey not only tastes great but looks awesome as well.
+Let Ocean State Job Lot take you through a process that will make things a bit easier for whoever you choose this Thanksgiving so that your turkey not only tastes great but looks awesome as well.

 Getting Ready